 Home > Blog Posts > Info on the New Australian Stimulus Packages

 New Australian Stimulus Packages

 What do the new Australian stimulus packages entail?

 Billions of dollars are being put into the Australian economy to offset the damage to businesses and employment rates from the coronavirus pandemic.
 However, millions have found themselves unemployed and forced to shut their doors.
 The question many Australians may ask is, what exactly do you get from all this government spending?
-In the past few weeks, the Federal and State government have announced a range of stimulus measures available.
+In the past few weeks, the Federal and State government have announced a range of Australian stimulus packages available.
 Jacaranda’s here to make it easy for you to get all the information you need to know!

 What exactly do you get from the stimulus packages?